-Deferred outflows of resources increased from \$338.7 million to \$373.4 million primarily from adjustments required by the Governmental Accounting Standards Board (GASB) Statement No. 68 and Statement No. 75 as it relates to the State of North Carolina Teachers' and State Employees' Retirement System Plan and other postemployment benefits (see Notes 12 and 13).
+Deferred outflows of resources increased from \$373 million to \$424 million.
+The primary drivers of this change are the adjustments required by the Governmental Accounting Standards Board (GASB) Statement No. 75 as it relates to other postemployment benefits and to a lesser extent, adjustments required by GASB Statement No. 68 for the State of North Carolina Teachers' and State Employees' Retirement System Plan (see Notes 12 and 13).